Skip to main content

 • A previous melanoma or skin cancer diagnosis

-• Large (more than 2 millimetres in diameter) and/or oddly shaped moles
+• Large (more than 2 millimetres) or irregularly shaped moles

-• A history of severe, blistering sunburns during childhood or adolescence
+• A history of severe, blistering sunburns in childhood or adolescence

-• Wear comfortable clothing and shoes that are easy to take off.
+• Wear comfortable clothing and shoes that are easy to remove.

-• Wear as little jewelry as possible.
-(Remove watches, bracelets, necklaces, chains, earrings, and piercings, etc.)
+• Remove as much jewelry as possible, including watches, bracelets, necklaces, chains, earrings, and piercings.

-• Do not use self-tanning products in the week prior.
+• Do not use self-tanning products in the week before your session.

-• If you have long hair, please wear your hair up during the photography.
+• If you have long hair, please wear it up to keep your back and shoulders visible.

 One of our skin cancer trained nurses will take your photos with the FotoFinder Automated Total Body Mapping system.
 Your physician will review your photographs, analyze any changes and discuss them with you during your full-body skin exam.

 You will undress to your level of comfort and be positioned in front of the FotoFinder camera.
-Firstly full body overview photographs will be taken.
-At this point, Dr. Wiese will do a full body skin exam with a handheld device called a dermatoscope and will mark any moles that need magnification photography and will then take close-up photos of these moles with a handheld device.
+Full-body overview photographs are taken first.
+After that, Dr. Wiese will complete a full body skin exam using a handheld dermatoscope.
+Any moles that need closer imaging will be marked, and additional magnified photographs will be taken with a handheld device.

-• B for irregular, Blurred or jagged Borders
+B – Borders: irregular, blurred, or jagged edges

-• E for Evolving, any change – in size, shape, colour, elevation, or another trait
+E – Evolving: any change in size, shape, colour, or elevation

 Scientific studies on mole mapping.